dominicarrojado/dominicarrojado.github.io/posts/building-a-link-shortener-api-with-nestjs-and-mongodb-with-tests-part-1.md

 }
 ```

-If you do a `GET` request to `http://localhost:3000/links`, it should now return an array containing the same JSON object above.
+If you make a `GET` request to `http://localhost:3000/links`, it should now return an array containing the same JSON object above.

 ```json
 [